-CPI's Nonviolent Crisis Intervention® and Prepare Training® programs use proven methods to help manage disruptive and aggressive behavior and prevent workplace violence.
+CPI's Nonviolent Crisis Intervention® training program uses proven methods to help manage disruptive and aggressive behavior and prevent workplace violence.
 The program offerings are flexible and can be tailored to meet the needs of any organization.
 Both types of workplace violence training will help reduce disruptive incidents, prevent workplace violence, lower risk of injury, improve workplace relations, and reduce exposure to liability.

 Begin to create a safer work environment and immediately decrease the chance of workplace violence in your organization with these tips.

 Critically examine all areas of your work environment, including parking lots, entryways, reception areas, work areas, and offices.
 Is the lighting adequate?
 Are there convenient escape routes?
 Do you have a method to summon assistance?

 2. Pay Attention to the Warning Signs

 Many people who become violent communicate their intentions in advance.
 Threats from customers, coworkers, or third parties should be reported immediately.